marcodelmastro/AdventOfCode2015/README.md

 ## Things I learned or noticed on the way

-* Puzzles seems easier then 2019 or 2020 (but let's wait for the finale!)
+* Puzzles globally seemed easier then 2019 or 2020 (but maybe it's just me getting better at them?)
-* I got better at algorithms!
+* I did get better at algorithms!
 * I still suck at using rexexp, my scraping of the input files are often messier then they could be (even if I can now use better list comprehension)
 * `itertools` FTW!
 * Brute force can be the solution if the input is not too large (but not always!)
+* Worst day: 19 Part 2!

 ## ChangeLog